 OPOs and VCA transplant programs should discuss the plans for use of organ preservation solutions and needs for sterile packaging materials.
 Sterile packaging needs will be determined by the type and size of grafts being recovered.
 Separate packaging will be necessary for multiple VCA grafts recovered from the same donor.
-TransNet must be used for VCA as it is with all other organs.
+As with all other organs, VCAs must be packaged in accordance with OPTN Policy 16.